lloydmeta/frunk/README.md

 It makes sense to start by implementing things that are useful even for idiomatic Rust usage (efficient, and safe).
 The following might be nice to have:

-1. HList
-2. Validation (See cats)
+1. Validation (See cats)

 These are not implemented at all, nor do I know for sure if they are possible given that Rust has no support for Higher Kinded Types.
+In addition, Rustaceans are used to calling `iter()` on collections to get a lazy view, manipulating their lists, and then doing a `collect()` at the end to keep things efficient.
+The use of these following structures maybe limited in that context.

 0. `Functor`
 1. `Monad`
 2. `Apply`
 3. `Applicative`

-`Show`, `Monoid`, and `Semigroup` are at least partially (mostly?) implemented.
+`Show`, `Monoid`, `HList`, and `Semigroup` are at least partially (mostly?) implemented.

 Benchmarks would be nice but they're an unstable feature, so perhaps in a different branch.